An agent proposes scaling up a deployment, then needs approval

 Known gaps, honestly

-No MCP integration yet — every tool today is a hand-written Python function via @tool.
-No concurrency control for running many agents at once.
-No CLI or deploy story.
-Agent.approve() is still a stub — approving a paused run means manually setting scratch state and saving a checkpoint by hand.
-SQLite only; Postgres support is designed but not implemented.
+No concurrency control scheduler across separate runs yet.
+Agent.approve() is still a stub — approving a paused run means manually calling Engine.record_approval() and saving a checkpoint by hand.
+SQLite only; Postgres support is designed but not yet implemented.
+Anthropic and OpenAI providers are implemented but not yet smoke-tested against a live API.

 Reference — install, resume, and develop locally.